sabrinachung0406/sabrina-portfolio/final_project_sabrina_chung.md

 - Change the target audience into Disney executives, this way the call to action could be more accurate and helpful.
 - Intensify the call to action point: Decide which character or IP is profitable enough for a remake.
 - Improve the inflation graph, line graph, and the bubble chart. (as shown in the revised wireframe)
+- Clearify the graph labels, rephrase with exrtra thought.
 - Add transition paragraph between different parts of the story to make the whole flow smoother and more logical.
 - Change the main color theme into blue.